BallooningOpenSourceSystem/balloon-systems/CONTRIBUTING.md

 ## Scope

+*To keep the content relevant and avoid becoming a dumping ground for ideas.*

 * Solves a particular problem
     * Think "Instructables," rather than a mission concept, system description, or trade study
     * e.g., printed circuit board layout files + bill of materials + assembly instructions for a modular power breakout system
+* Is a well-defined project, process, or subsystem
     * Is not just a paper on the topic
         * Papers provide context and are a great formal record of work done and its novelty, but are not the format with the least friction for reuse.
     * Projects can and should link publications and memos for context and impact!

 ## Prerequisites

+*To ensure the quality and usability of the list items.*

+* Complete
+    * Project or process has been flown or lab tested for a balloon that is being developed
-* Open Source
+* Licensed
     * Open source licenses encourage reuse and community contribution.
 Especially for code products, having a [license](https://opensource.org/licenses/) is **critical** for allowing reuse.
 GitHub has some information on selecting licenses (open source or not) [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
+* Documented
+    * Tell the reader what they need to know to get started, and maybe link to additional resources
+    * e.g., don't link to a repository that has a blank `README.md` or doesn't list software dependencies
 * Terms for reuse and acknowledgment
     * Specify who should be cited in publications and how (e.g. BibTeX snippets, example citations), if applicable
     * Provide acknowledgments of support from institutions, if applicable

-* Documented
-    * Tell the reader what they need to know to get started, and maybe link to additional resources
-    * e.g., don't link to a repository that has a blank `README.md` or doesn't list software dependencies
+> **CAUTION:** As a guideline, only add items you're involved in, or after asking the maintainer(s).
+This list may provide a signal boost, and it's best that maintainers know this and are ready for the increased attention.

 ## Add items!